dali-lab/dev-resources/ios_dev_guide.md

 Be careful when renaming/removing variables that are attached to storyboards via IBOutlets!
 If the connection is not also removed your app will crash and you will get a very cryptic “key" error that will take you hours to debug if you haven’t seen it before.

 ##### Be safe!
 (Un)Wrap it up!
 Unwrapping options (using !) is very dangerous.
 I know they’re tempting to use since they cut down on the amount of code you have to write.
 Unwrap with extreme caution and err on the safe side.
-On that note, learn when to use the ‘guard’ statement to unwrap as it can provide considerable code cleanliness improvements over ‘if let’.
+On that note, learn when to use the ‘guard’ statement to unwrap as it can provide code style improvements over ‘if let’.

 ##### Multiple storyboard